Notnoahreally/TEXT-game/README.md

 Download a C++ compiler
 Then copy paste the code then the controls is this:
-Type door or drawer, to make action i wont say to
+Type door or drawer to make action.
+I wont say to
-You how to win but really its up to you
+You how to win, but really its up to you